-• CSP REF STRATEGY ACTION RESPONSIBILITY RESPONSIBILITY STATUS 30th June 2022 4.4.1 Retain open space that are accessible to everyone Monitor environmental protection measures for sensitive land DES Implement new Biodiversity Laws and Walgett LEP and DCP 2013 & 2016.
+CSP REF STRATEGY ACTION RESPONSIBILITY RESPONSIBILITY STATUS 30 th June 2022 4.4.1 4.4.1 Retain open space that are accessible to everyone Monitor environmental protection measures for sensitive land DES Implement new Biodiversity Laws and Walgett LEP and DCP 2013 & 2016.
 New LEP changes.
 4.4.2 Ensure that Walgett Shire is sufficiently prepared to deal with natural disasters Provide annual contribution to the RFS, SES and NSW Fire and GM & LEMC rescue GM & LEMC Annual contribution for 21/22 payments in progress.
-4.4.3 Educate the community about sustainable practices Promote and provide adequate and user friendly pre-lodgment advice on all aspects of development DES Actively proving pre-lodgment services and advice.
-Attend on-site inspections and provide advice on all aspects of development.
-Making staff available for questions and queries and working actively with clients.
+4.4.3 Educate the community about sustainable practices Promote and provide adequate and user friendly pre-lodgment DES DES Actively proving pre-lodgment services and advice.
+Attend on-site increations and provide advice on all associes of development mapecuous and provide dataset of an appeal of acceptions and Making Staff available for questions and queries and working actively with clients.